-By Robert Ritch, Surgeon Director Emeritus and Chief of Glaucoma Services, New York Eye and Ear Infirmary, New York, USA
+By Robert Ritch, Shelley and Steven Einhorn Distinguished Chair of Ophthalmology, Surgeon Director Emeritus and Chief of Glaucoma Services, New York Eye and Ear Infirmary, Professor of Ophthalmology, The New York Medical College, New York, USA

 In my view, iridoplasty is a simple and effective means of opening an appositionally closed angle in acute angle closure, or for persistent appositional angle closure after elimination of pupillary block by iridotomy.
 However, iridoplasty was never developed nor intended to treat glaucoma per se.
-Its intended use is to open an appositionally closed angle, to avoid acute or chronic angle closure and development or progression of peripheral anterior synechiae (PAS).
+It is intended to be used to open an appositionally closed angle, to avoid acute or chronic angle closure and development or progression of peripheral anterior synechiae (PAS).
 It's treating an anatomic condition - so this is what I will address.

-Firstly, despite a couple of papers in the literature stating otherwise, argon laser peripheral iridoplasty (ALPI) will not break PAS.
-Also, you have to apply the burns truly peripherally - applying them in the mid-peripheral iris won't get the angle open.
+Firstly, despite a couple of papers in the literature that state otherwise, argon laser peripheral iridoplasty (ALPI) will not break PAS.
+Also, you have to apply the burns truly peripherally - if you apply them in the mid-peripheral iris you won't get the angle open.
 Use long, slow contraction burns, and go very peripherally.
 The iris stroma will contract toward the site of the burn, thinning out the iris, compacting it and opening the angle.

-If we look at 23 eyes with chronic appositional closure to the upper trabecular meshwork which were treated with iridoplasty in the 1980s, the angles of 20 eyes remained open for the entire follow up period (over six years), and three eyes needed a second treatment years later (1).
+If we look at 23 eyes with chronic

+appositional closure to the upper trabecular meshwork which were treated with iridoplasty in the 1980s, the angles of 20 eyes remained open for the entire follow up period of over six years, and three eyes needed a second treatment years later (1).

-When we compared our success rate in patients with chronic angle closure glaucoma with those of the Singapore National Eye Centre, we saw most patients required further treatment after iridotomy to control IOP (2).
-Fifty-three percent of the eyes in Singapore went on to have surgery, opposed to 31 percent in New York, and that's because seven eyes in New York were controlled with iridoplasty - which was not used in the Singapore patients.
-We concluded iridoplasty can help avoid surgical intervention after iridotomy in eyes with chronic angle closure, glaucoma, elevated pressure and PAS, when there is some degree of appositional closure.
+When we compared our success rate in patients with chronic angle closure glaucoma with those of the Singapore National Eye Centre, we saw that most patients required further treatment after iridotomy to control IOP (2).
+Fifty-three percent of the eyes in Singapore went on to have surgery, as opposed to 31 percent in New York, and that's because seven eyes in New York were controlled with iridoplasty - which was not used in the Singapore patients.
+We concluded that iridoplasty can help to avoid surgical intervention after iridotomy in eyes with chronic angle closure, glaucoma, elevated pressure and PAS, when there is some degree of appositional closure.